Exercises

 • Reduces front-thigh stiffness that can affect hips, knees, and kneeling positions.

-• Use optional strap for support rather than forcing a deeper shape.
+• Use optional strap for support rather than forcing a deeper shape — control beats intensity every time.

-• Let hip flexors stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep hip flexors relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Arching the low back instead of opening the front thigh and hip.